-Introduction to ETS
+Introduction to the NZETS

-Introduction to ETS
+Introduction to the NZETS

-Emissions Trading Scheme in a snapshot
+The NZ Emissions Trading Scheme in a snapshot

-Under the overall scheme of the Emissions Trading Scheme ('ETS'), industrial sectors are limited in their greenhouse gas emissions (carbon dioxide, methane and nitrous oxide) to the amount of gases backed by Emissions Trading Scheme units (NZUs) they hold.
+Under the NZ Emissions Trading Scheme ('ETS'), industrial sectors are limited in their greenhouse gas emissions (carbon dioxide, methane and nitrous oxide) to the amount of gases backed by Emissions Trading Scheme units (NZUs) they hold.
 Businesses are allocated units annually by the Government in accordance with what the Government has decided is their sector's appropriate contribution towards New Zealand's overall emissions.
 The allocation decreases over time to encourage businesses to carry out their operations in a manner that emits fewer greenhouse gases.
 The business surrenders units in accordance with the emissions it calculates it has made (which it must report).
 If the business wishes to emit in excess of its allocation, it needs to buy more units from another participant in the scheme who has more units that it is obliged to surrender.
 Alternatively the business could earn NZUs by planting trees which sequester carbon.

 Agriculture and the ETS